khadizaliza/perfume-collection-9/README.md

-# Getting Started with Create React App
+# How React work

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was about perfume collection.Where one can get branded perfume very easely.
+Here the live link: (https://github.com/facebook/create-react-app).

 ## Available Scripts